Transition to Independence Process (TIP) Model

 • The TIP Model Consultants provide guidelines and sample position descriptions that site leadership can use as they are planning for positioning and hiring of personnel for their Transition Teams.

 • Transition Facilitator: Typically have the following combination of minimum education and work experience: a) a bachelor's degree in the social science or educational fields and at least four years of experience working with children, adolescents, young adults, their families, and/or adults as a resource coordinator, case manager, applied behavior analyst, counselor, therapist, guidance counselor, social worker, or other similar position; or b) a master's degree in the social science or educational fields and at least one year of work experience.
 Preference for these positions will be given to candidates who also have a social services license and/or have experience in: 1) working with adolescents and young adults with emotional and/or behavioral difficulties; 2) preparing these individuals for living independently, obtaining employment, or functioning in the community more effectively; and/or 3) conducting home-based, school-based, or field-based service delivery.
 Candidates can be hired based on extensive relevant experience (e.g., high school degree and 8 years of experience in working with youth and young adults with EBD).
+People in these positions will be required to have the professionalism to work cooperatively, accept and give positive and corrective feedback, and the interest in learning and applying the TIP Model principles and practices.

 • Peer Support Specialist (a.k.a.
-Peer Provider or Peer Associate): Should be an individual who has had direct experience with mental health services (and/or foster care or multi-system involvement) and will utilize those experiences to collaborate with, coach, and challenge the young person to view their situation as an opportunity for growth and change within each individual's recovery and discovery.
-The Peer Support Specialists must have a level of recovery and maturity that will enable them to collaboratively aid the TFs in working with the youth/young adults in their move toward self-advocacy in the attainment of their own, culturally specific life goals.
+Peer Provider or Peer Associate): Should be an individual who has had lived experience with mental health services (and/or foster care or multisystem involvement) and will utilize that experience to collaborate with, coach, and challenge young people to view their situation as an opportunity for growth and change within each individual’s recovery and discovery.
+The Peer Support Specialists must have a level of recovery and maturity that will enable them to collaboratively aid the TFs in working with the youth/young adults.
+Young people in these positions will be required to have the professionalism to work cooperatively, accept and give positive and corrective feedback, and the interest in learning and applying the TIP Model principles and practices.

 Manual Information